Research establishes health and joy are correlated with quality friends. Here’s how to enrich your life with healthy relationships.

 The more healthy, intimate connections you have, the more vitality you will have in your later years – and research suggests (see sources below) the more of those later years you will actually have.

 Additionally, prosperity often equates with the abundance of quality, reciprocal relationships in one’s life.
-So close connections with other people are even more than just the spiritual zest of life, they have practical, earthly implications, too.
+So close connections with other people are even more than just the spiritual zest of life – they have practical, earthly implications, too.

 Reciprocal, gratifying relationships are an important part of your successful aging strategy.

-- 2,974 followers on Pinterest
+- over 212,575 Followers followers on Pinterest

-Paying close attention to your connections with others is not an extra curricular activity – it’s the reason for life itself.
+Paying close attention to your connections with others is not an extracurricular activity – it’s the reason for life itself.